Phishing

 What is phishing and how to spot a potential attack

 Phishing attacks are attempts at social engineering recipient(s) into either installing malicious software meant to steal private data or giving up personal information.
-Such attacks can incorporate phone calls, text messages, 'spoofed' e-mails, and/or fraudulent websites all of which are designed to fool recipients into divulging personal data such as account usernames and passwords, Social Security numbers, credit card numbers, etc. If attackers get that information, they could gain access to your email, bank, or other accounts.
+Such attacks can incorporate phone calls, text messages, 'spoofed' e-mails, fraudulent websites, social media, and malicious QR codes all of which are designed to fool recipients into divulging personal data such as account usernames, passwords, MFA (Multi Factor Authentication) passcodes, Social Security numbers, credit card numbers, banking information etc. If attackers get that information, they could gain access to your email, bank, or other accounts.

 Phishing emails and text messages may:

-• Use threats or a sense of urgency.
+• Use threats/warnings or a sense of urgency.

 What is spear phishing